thomjak/deep-work-tracker/README.md

 # Deep work tracker

 This is a simple web app that helps you track your deep work sessions.
-It is inspired by the book "Deep Work" by Cal Newport and measuring work in hundreds of hours, as advocaded by Alex Hormozi.
+It is inspired by the book "Deep Work" by Cal Newport and measuring work in hundreds of hours, as advocated by Alex Hormozi.

 The initial version was generated 100% by prompting Claude.ai Sonnet 3.5 model.
 I spent around 4-6 hours on this initial version.